How Is Debt Divided in a Divorce?

 Divorce can be a complicated and stressful experience, and our San Bernardino

-property division attorneys here at James D. Madden & Aruna P. Rodrigo, Family Law Attorneys are
+property division Attorney here at Aruna P. Rodrigo, Family Law Attorney

-With nearly two decades of experience, our firm has the knowledge you
+With more than a decade of experience, our firm has the knowledge you

 need to ensure that you move on to the next phase of your life in the

 best position possible.
 Whether you are just starting the divorce process